jevontrei/cs50x-project/README.md

 ## Description

-Mapsing is a simple project that uses Open Street Maps (via Leaflet.js) to create an interactive website for mapping purposes, optionally as a travel itinerary.
-Mapsing mostly takes place on one page.
-The basic functionality is based on places and shapes.
+Mapsing is a simple project that mostly takes place on one page.
+It uses Open Street Maps (via Leaflet.js) to create an interactive website for mapping purposes.
+It was mostly designed as a travel itinerary planning tool.
+The basic functionality is based on places and shapes:

 ### Places